srlars/react-native-mobile-flashcards/README.md

 This exercise is used to deepen my understanding of React Native.
 Animations, navigation and notifications features were implemented.
 Layout is build using CSS flexbox properties.

+## Platforms

+This application has been tested on both the iOS and the Android platform (see screenshots below).

 ## Prerequisites

 - [Expo installation](https://expo.io/learn)